 To get a better idea of what this dashboard looks like, view sample output from the dashboard:

-The following tables explain the prompts you can select when you generate the dashboard, and the metrics that are represented in the dashboard:
+The following tables explain the prompts you can select when you generate the dashboard, and the metrics and attributes that are represented in the dashboard:

 Prompts for the Task Volume Dashboard